 The Common Reader Experience

-Students are asked to read the book during the summer and think about possible discussion topics; possibilities for engagement include an exciting contest (details to follow summer 2018).
+Students are asked to read the book during the summer and think about possible discussion topics; possibilities for engagement include an exciting contest (details to follow summer 2019) and exploring book-related questions and issues available via Canvas, UNO's online learning platform.
 Co-chair of this program, Dr. Lucy Morrison, said, "students at UNO have many opportunities to follow their interests, and the common reader experience launches their academic career with a shared experience and opportunity."

 The goals of the Common Reader Experience are to: